 Android 12 Beta Problems: 5 Things to Know

 Google’s pushed its Android 12 beta to Pixel devices and select phones from other manufacturers.
-And while it might be tempting to install the beta, there are a number of Android 12 beta problems impacting device owners.
+And while it might be tempting to install the beta, it’s plagued by a number of issues.

 The Android 12 release date lands this fall, but you can give the new operating system a try right now if you own a Pixel 5, Pixel 4a, Pixel 4a (5G), Pixel 4, Pixel 3a, Pixel 3a XL, Pixel 3, Pixel 3 XL, or an eligible device from ASUS, OnePlus, OPPO, Realme, Sharp, Tecno, TCL, VIVO, Xiaomi, or ZTE.

-The Android 12 beta lets users try out new Android 12 features ahead of time.
-It also help Google squash bugs and performance issues ahead of the final release later this year.
-You might consider a move away from Android 11, but beta software isn’t for everyone.
+The Android 12 beta lets users try out new features ahead of time.
+The beta will also help Google squash bugs and performance issues ahead of the final Android 12 release later this year.

+While you might be considering a move away from Android 11, beta software isn’t for everyone.

 The Android 12 beta is pre-release software and early software is often buggy.
 In fact, Google’s already called out several issues on board the beta.
 Some of these issues are minor, others might convince you to stick around on Android 11.

 If you’re debating a move to the Android 12 beta, you should be familiar with these issues before you install the software.
 And if you’re already running the Android 12 beta on your device, you should keep an eye out for problems.

 If you do run into a bug or three, you should report them to Google so it can improve the final product.

 - Android 12 Beta Problems